Slowly rotating gravastars: Gravastar Mass, Angular Momentum, and Moment of Inertia

 The Komar mass function is \cite{axihorizon}

 where $V$ is the three-volume at fixed $t$ enclosed by two-surfaces $\pa V_-$ and $\pa V_+$ at $r_-$ and $r_+$ in coordinates (\ref{axisymstat}).

 In the exterior the Komar mass is easily found to be

 which is the constant total mass of the exterior Kerr solution, as expected.
 Since the exterior is a vacuum solution with $T^{\m}_{\ \n} =0$, there is no volume contribution in~\eqref{KomarMass2} and no $r$ dependence to the Komar mass function in the exterior.
-Since the exterior is Kerr, we may compare Eq.~(\ref{Massex}) to the Kerr formula

-where $M_{irr}$ is the irreducible mass and the final equality comes from expanding for small $J$ at constant $M_{irr}$.
-With $h_0$ finite and Eq.~(\ref{eq:dRH_ext}), one can see from Eqs.~(\ref{Massex}) and (\ref{KerrMM}) that the unperturbed mass of the non-rotating gravastar $M$ equals the irreducible mass of the Kerr BH, as implied by the $\RH=\RS$ condition and the definition of the irreducible mass $4\pi \RH^2 = 16 \pi M_{irr}^2$.
+Since the exterior is Kerr, we may compare Eq.~(\ref{Massex}) to the Christodoulou formula for a Kerr BH \cite{Christo:1970} where $M_{irr}$ is the irreducible mass and the final equality comes from expanding for small $J$ at constant $M_{irr}$.
+With $h_0$ finite and $\d M$ given by (\ref{eq:dRH_ext}), one can see from Eqs.~(\ref{Massex}) and (\ref{KerrMM}) that the unperturbed mass of the nonrotating gravastar $M$ equals the irreducible mass of the Kerr BH, as implied by the $\RH=\RS$ condition and the definition of the irreducible mass $4\pi \RH^2 = 16 \pi M_{irr}^2$.

 The two-surface integrals in (\ref{KomarMass}) may be evaluated at fixed $r$ with the induced area element

 and the total area of the horizon is

 since the quadrupole term does not contribute.
 The final equality of (\ref{Area}) makes use of the condition of finite $h_0$ and matching at $\RH=\RS$.